-If you've been diagnosed with Chronic Lymphocytic Leukemia (CLL) or Small Lymphocytic Lymphoma (SLL), you have blood cancer affects a type of white blood cell called a B-cell lymphocytes (B-cells).
+If you've been diagnosed with Chronic Lymphocytic Leukemia (CLL) or Small Lymphocytic Lymphoma (SLL), you have a type of slow growing blood cancer.
+This blood cancer affects a type of white blood cell called a B-cell lymphocytes (B-cells).